Gerrymandering and Compactness: Implementation Flexibility and Abuse: Acknowledgments

-\acknow{ The open source software described here had its genesis in the \textit{Geometry of Redistricting} workshop held at Tufts University August 7--11, 02017.
+The open source software described here had its genesis in the \textit{Geometry of Redistricting} workshop held at Tufts University August 7--11, 2017.
 John Connors helped develop the \texttt{mandeR} package.
 Max Gardner, Aaron Dennis, Daniel McGlone, and Ariel M'ndange-Pfupfu helped develop the \texttt{python-mander} package.
 Ariel M'ndange-Pfupfu and Vanessa Archambault helped develop the QGIS plugin.
-Computation and data utilized XSEDE's Comet supercomputer~\citep{xsede}.
+Computation and data utilized XSEDE's Comet supercomputer~\citep{xsede}, which is supported by the NSF (Grant No.\ ACI-1053575).
 Travel funding for RB and research support for JS was provided by a Prof.\ Amar G.\ Bose Research Grant and an Amazon Research Award.
-In-kind support was provided by Isaac B., Hannah J., Kelly K., Vivian L., and Jerry W.}
+In-kind support was provided by Isaac B., Hannah J., Kelly K., Vivian L., and Jerry W.